 CCHCS also wrote in the press release that the City of Allen was using the Allen ISD football stadium for its mega-vaccination site, and Baylor Scott & White Health was using one of its facilities — The Star — in Frisco.
 However, Plano and McKinney were, at the time, the only ones using the county’s waitlist.

-Texas Health Resources began operating its COVID-19 vaccine site at the Sam Johnson Recreation Center in Plano.
-They became the third entity to use the county’s waitlist.
+Texas Health Resources began operating its COVID-19 vaccine site at the Sam Johnson Recreation Center in Plano and became the third entity to use the county’s waitlist.
 Baylor Scott & White Health said they would also begin using the county’s waitlist, according to a Jan.
 29 CCHCS press release.

 In the initial Jan.
 29 release, CCHCS said the City of Frisco would be the fifth entity to use the county’s waitlist as well.
 But a week later, they updated the release, announcing that Frisco decided against using the waitlist.
 Instead, Frisco is developing its “own vaccine registration process.”
 Frisco’s COVID-19 vaccine site is operating out of the Stonebriar Centre in Frisco, according to the City of Frisco’s website.